EAL & IEAL Program

-The TAS Elementary ESL program is integrated with the mainstream literacy program.
-The ESL teachers collaborate with and provide support to the grade-level homeroom teachers to help students with limited exposure to the English language succeed in their content classes and develop the literacy and language skills for future study at TAS.
+The TAS Elementary EAL program is integrated with the mainstream literacy program.
+The EAL teachers collaborate with and provide support to the grade-level homeroom teachers to help students with limited exposure to the English language succeed in their content classes and develop the literacy and language skills for future study at TAS.

 Students who have some background in English, but need support in developing vocabulary, reading, or writing are given support within their homeroom class English Language Arts/literacy block.
 These students are also given sheltered instruction as needed in their content classes.

 The students start their day with their homeroom class.
 Upper elementary students participate in Readers’ and Writers’ Workshops during the literacy block.
-During the independent work section of the workshops, iESL students are able to receive one-on-one lessons or conference with the ESL teacher.
+During the independent work section of the workshops, IEAL students are able to receive one-on-one lessons or conference with the EAL teacher.

-Intensive ESL Program at The American School (TAS): Support for the needs of all our students!
+Intensive EAL Program at The American School (TAS): Support for the needs of all our students!

 - Full-day English Language Instruction for low-level, non-native English speakers;

-- IESL courses with a focus on Reading, Writing, Speaking, and Listening in academic English
+- IEAL courses with a focus on Reading, Writing, Speaking, and Listening in academic English

-- Content-based, subject-area ESL courses to support students in middle- and high-school academics;
+- Content-based, subject-area EAL courses to support students in middle- and high-school academics;

 - Preparation for students to enter the mainstream American Program;